 To explore other bank exams, check at the linked article.

-English is one such paper which is extensively used in all the competitive exams, so it is very important to enhance the vocabulary skills of the candidate.
+English is one such paper which is extensively included in all the competitive exams, so it is essential to enhance the vocabulary skills of the candidate.

 To know more about various SBI exams, check at the linked article.

 In General English Language syllabus, there are a variety of topics like antonyms and synonyms, fill in the blanks, reading comprehension, cloze test, para-jumbles and spotting the error.
-This section requires the candidate to possess intense communication, vocabulary and grammatical skills so that he/she can clear the Prelims exam and move to the SBI PO Mains easily.
+This section requires the candidate to possess exceptional communication, vocabulary and grammatical skills so that he/she can clear the Prelims exam and move to the SBI PO Mains quickly.

 To explore various Govt Exams, check at the linked article.